TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/Miscellaneous/Googledocsandsheets/Googledocs/readme.md

 e) Google Docs Copy: To copy a document to one or more new folders.

-In this sample we will first create a copy of existing document, get contents of that document, create a new document, update the document (You can update the metadata as well as the content) and finally we will delete the newly created document. we will perform these functions using Google Docs activities mentioned above.
+In this sample we will first create a copy of existing document, get it's contents, create a new document, update it (You can update the metadata as well as the content) and finally we will delete the newly created document. we will perform these functions using Google Docs activities mentioned above.

 ## Prerequisites

-1. TIBCO Cloud™ Integration
+1. TIBCO Cloud™ Integration.
+2. You must have access to any document that needs to be accessed by the connection.
+Documents created will be owned by the service account.
-2. If you run any of these samples locally using TIBCO Flogo® Enterprise -Ensure that the connector is installed.
+3. If you run any of these samples locally using TIBCO Flogo® Enterprise -Ensure that the connector is installed.

 ## Import the sample